dvelton/dm-chess/src/prd.md

 ## Essential Features
 1. **Interactive Chess Board**
-   - What: Visual chess board with draggable pieces
+   - What: Visual chess board with Unicode chess pieces
-   - Why: Provides intuitive interface for move planning
+   - Why: Provides intuitive interface for move planning with recognizable pieces
    - Success: Players can make legal moves and see the result visually

 2. **ASCII Board Representation**